The National Justice Survey

 The 2021 National Justice Survey provides important insight into whether and how Canadians’ views on the fairness and accessibility of the criminal and family justice systems have changed since the pandemic was declared.
 This year, participants were also asked about their awareness of and opinions on the United Nations’ Sustainable Development Goals, Canadian sex trade legislation and impaired driving laws.
 Canadians were also asked about their experiences with traffic stops in the past two years.
 Those who had experienced a stop were asked if they would participate in a follow-up interview.
 Interviews examined the perceived impact of race on experiences with traffic stops.
 The survey includes a randomly selected generally representative sample of 3,211 Canadians 18 and over.
 Data were analyzed by age, gender, region, and ethnocultural group.

 The 2018 National Justice Survey explores Canadians’ views and perceptions of:

 - Privacy and the management of personal information;

 - Family law.

 The online survey included 2,016 responses so results are reasonably generalizable to the broader population of Canadians.

 National Justice Survey 2017: Issues in Canada’s Criminal Justice System

-Short summaries of the results of the study are now available as the following Research at a Glance publications:
+In addition several topic based short summaries of the results are available in the following Research and a Glance publications:

 - Community-based sentencing